spreadmycode/python-ai-webhook/README.md

 The services takes the `geo-city` parameter from the action, performs geolocation for the city and requests weather information from Yahoo!
 Weather public API.

 The service packs the result in the Dialogflow webhook-compatible response JSON and returns it to Dialogflow.

+This is developed by SpreadMyCode.
+Anybody who knows a little of python can use it freely.
+Let's enjoy!